 One question that repeatedly comes to us is, “How precise do I need to be with my numbers?”
 The answer is deceptively simple.
 It depends.

-Accuracy is looked at from two sides.
+Tracking macros accurately is looked at from two sides.
 Weighing food, and hitting numbers.

 How precise do I need to be when weighing what I eat?
 Well, what are your goals?
 If you are in the middle of reverse for your off-season vs in the middle of a cut 2 weeks out from a show, the answer will be different.
 First and foremost, weigh and track everything you eat.
 There are no “free” foods.
 Track vegetables and lettuce, and condiments.
 We have had clients eat 5 packs of sugar free gum a day, or drink a few gallons of diet soda.
 Believe it or not, it adds up.
 Another really important aspect of this is being able to trend what your body is doing and start to recognize patterns.
 Some people do honestly bloat from diet soda.
 Others are extremely salt sensitive with regards to weight, and still others don’t handle certain vegetables well.
 Soy Sauce has minimal macros, but if you didn’t enter it, you would never know you ate 8000 mg of sodium and be left wondering why you retained some fluid the next day.